Apr 16, 2023

 You are encouraged to seek the help of myotherapists who can carry out myotherapy, a form of physical therapy that treats and manages musculoskeletal pain.

-This should not be confused with your regular spa massages or physiotherapies: it is a more hands-on treatment that uses a varied range of massage techniques to treat muscle pain.
+This should not be confused with your regular spa massages or physiotherapies: it is a more hands-on treatment that uses various massage techniques to treat muscle pain.
 Hence, myotherapists are equipped with enhanced skill sets such as exercise prescription, nutrition, biomechanics and postural assessment.

 According to Dr. Kormeili, a board-certified dermatologist from the United States, constantly looking down affects the skin underneath your chin, causing it to sag – the same way that gravity takes a toll on your skin as you get older due to a depletion in collagen and skin tissue becoming laxer.